ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 The EVM blockchain is identified using the chain ID and should be clearly notified to the user, as well as the specific coin used on the blockchain and associated to the amount and the max fee.

-In case of more complex transactions, the offline signer should be able to recognise the transaction and displays additional required information:
+In case of more complex transactions, the offline signer should be able to recognize the transaction and displays additional required information:

 1. Specific message: the message associated to the transaction should be decoded from the data to sign and displayed to the user.
 2. ERC20 token or ERC721 NFT transfers: specific information are included in the data, such as contract address, receiver address, amount of token or NFT (see [[goethereumbook/transfer-tokens]](https://goethereumbook.org/en/transfer-tokens/)).